simonbs/TreeSitterLanguages/README.md

 The Swift package contains multiple libraries.
 Each language is wrapped in its own Swift package so you don't need to import a whole suite of languages in case you only need a few.

-The package contains the following threelibraries for each language.
+The package contains the following three libraries for each language.

 |Name|Purpose|
 |-|-|